wardoost/bad-vibes/README.md

 truffle compile && truffle migrate
 ```

+Create a `.env` file in the root of the project and follow the example file `.env.example` with your environment variables.
 Start a development server for the frontend application using [Webpack](https://webpack.js.org/) dev server

 ```
 npm start